skalenetwork/skale-proxy/README.md

 5. Set ETH_ENDPOINT in docker-compose to your ETH main net endpoint.

-6. Create datadir and copy server.crt and server.key to it.
+6. Create 'data' directory and copy server.crt and server.key to it.
    The certificate need to be issued to PROXY_FULL_HOST_NAME.